retrixe/IveBot/README.md

 It's planned to have some nifty commands like /assistant which directly communicates with the Google Assistant gRPC API.
 You heard that, Google Assistant in a Discord bot.

-2.0 is built upon Meteor and coming with music, administrative commands and a web dashboard, but it does not support ARM without bundling it on an x86 computer (untested).
+2.0 is built upon Next.js and coming with music, administrative commands and a web dashboard.
 1.0 is still supported and recommended because of its stability.

 <hr />
 <details><summary>Commands</summary>